guggero/blips/blip-tap.md

 also permit additional expressibility in the form of more advanced contracting primitives such as covenants, and STARKs.

-When combined with the Taproot Assets Tree format, the system allows an affectively unbounded amount of assets to be transferred in a single transaction.
+When combined with the Taproot Assets tree format, the system allows an effectively unbounded amount of assets to be transferred in a single transaction.

 #### Asset Splits